enlace-one/Documentation/topics/dmarc.md

 ruf: Where forensic reports should be sent.

 fo=1: Requests detailed forensic reports for every failed email.
+- fo=0: Generate a report only if both SPF and DKIM fail (this is the default behavior).
+- fo=1: Generate a report for every email that fails either SPF or DKIM.
+- fo=d: Generate a report if DKIM fails, regardless of SPF results.
+- fo=s: Generate a report if SPF fails, regardless of DKIM results.

 adkim=s: Align DKIM checks strictly with the domain in the "From" header.